MicrosoftDocs/msteams-docs/msteams-platform/toolkit/AAD-manifest-customization.md

      :::image type="content" source="../assets/images/teams-toolkit-v2/manual/add view3.png" alt-text="view3":::

-6. You can select **Other Menu** to view or configure Azure AD application through portal.
+6. You can select **Other Menu** to view or configure Azure AD application through its portal.

 ## Use an existing Azure AD application

-You can use the existing Azure AD application for the Teams project, for more information, see [Use an existing Azure AD application for your Teams application](https://github.com/OfficeDev/TeamsFx/wiki/Customize-provision-behaviors#use-an-existing-aad-app-for-your-teams-app).
+You can use the existing Azure AD application for the Teams project.
+For more information, see [use an existing Azure AD application for your Teams application](https://github.com/OfficeDev/TeamsFx/wiki/Customize-provision-behaviors#use-an-existing-aad-app-for-your-teams-app).

 ## Azure AD application in Teams application development lifecycle